julianl05/506-final-project/README.md

 #### **Option 1: Quick Download (Recommended for Graders)**

-All required datasets are available in a single Google Drive folder for easy access (Note that google drive may split the download into multiple zip files if you try to download the whole folder at once):
+All required datasets are available in a single Google Drive folder for easy access (Note that google drive may split the download into multiple zip files if you try to download the whole folder at once.
+It will definitely split the trips folder into multiple zip files due to its size):

 📁 **[Download All Data from Google Drive](https://drive.google.com/drive/folders/1d2kYZuG_JKQV1iDsEM0z4ysgQemJL-rO?usp=drive_link)**